circlefin/stablecoin-evm/doc/tokendesign.md

 - Only the `pauser` role may call unpause.

 ## Upgrading
-The Fiat Token uses the [Upgraadeability using Inherited Storage](https://github.com/zeppelinos/labs/tree/master/upgradeability_using_inherited_storage) pattern from zepplinos.
-[FiatToken.sol](../contracts/FiatToken.sol) is the implementation, the actual token will be a Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
+The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
+[FiatToken.sol](../contracts/FiatToken.sol) is the implementation, the actual token will be a
+ Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
 This pattern allows CENTRE to upgrade the logic of any deployed tokens seamlessly.

 - CENTRE will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
-- Only the `proxyOwner` role may call `upgradeTo` or `upgradeToAndCall`.
+- Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.

 ## Reassigning Roles
 The roles outlined above may be reassigned.
-The `owner` role has the ability to reassign all roles (including itself) except for the `proxyOwner` role.
+The `owner` role has the ability to reassign all roles (including itself) except for the `admin` role.

-### Proxy Owner
+### Admin
-- `transferProxyOwnership` updates the `proxyOwner` role to a new address.
+- `changeAdmin` updates the `admin` role to a new address.
-- `transferProxyOwnership` may only be called by the `proxyOwner` role.
+- `changeAdmin` may only be called by the `admin` role.
 ### Master Minter
 - `updateMasterMinter` updates the `masterMinter` role to a new address.
 - `updateMasterMinter` may only be called by the `owner` role.